 Your Ninebot electric scooter can also emit a sequence of long beeps followed by short beeps.
 This system is a way to indicate a specific Ninebot error code.
 For example, five long beeps followed by three short beeps may correspond to error code 53, often related to a sensor issue.

-Each sequence corresponds to a well-defined code, which can then be interpreted in the manual or via the application.
+Each sequence corresponds to a well-defined code, which can then be interpreted in the manual or via the app.

 Beeps are never trivial

-These sound signals help you detect a problem before it becomes critical, whether it is a forgetfulness, a wrong setting, or a component that is wearing out.
+These sound signals help you detect a problem before it becomes critical, whether it’s a forgetfulness, a wrong setting, or a component wearing out.
 Learning to decode them means gaining autonomy, safety, and peace of mind.

-Beeps never occur without reason.
-If your Ninebot electric scooter suddenly emits sound signals, it means it is trying to send you a message.
-Rest assured, in most cases, it is just a simple reminder or a minor alert.
+Beeps never happen without reason.
+If your Ninebot electric scooter suddenly emits sound signals, it’s trying to send you a message.
+Rest assured, in most cases, it’s just a simple reminder or a minor alert.

 Unexpected beeps: what your Ninebot electric scooter is trying to tell you